 Platform to Platform: Comparing Mobile Advertising.

-This is when you go to view a product physically, in a showroom and then go on to complete the purchase online.
-Whilst mobile advertising you can reach customers at that critical time whilst they are in that all important “research” phase.
+When you view a product physically in a showroom and then complete the purchase online, Whilst mobile advertising, you can reach customers at that critical time while in that all-important “research” phase.

 IAB reports on the digital AdSpend for 2015.
-UK spent over £8bn last year on digital advertising.
-Display is growing exponentially.
-Don’t take our word for it. look at the statistics here.
+The UK spent over £8bn last year on digital advertising.
+The display is growing exponentially.
+Please don’t take our word for it.
+Look at the statistics here.
 65% of people notice ads on their mobile.

 Mobile Advertising: What can you Do?

-One of the first things to do is ensure you have a well optimised mobile site.
-If you don’t have a mobile optimised site, why are you sending traffic to it?
+One of the first things to ensure you have a well-optimised mobile site.
+If you don’t have a mobile-optimised site, why are you sending traffic to it?

-Also remember most activities begin on mobile but don’t end there.
-82% went on to purchase in store, 45% purchased online desktop / tablet, only 17% purchased directly on mobile phone.
-This means mobile has gone on to help with many purchases that ended up elsewhere.
-40% of us went to a competitor if we landed on a site that was no good on a mobile.
-An Adwords Mobile specialist like ourselves will be able t0 show you how your mobile assisted in those valuable conversions by using cross platform reporting.
+Mobile has gone on to help with many purchases that ended up elsewhere.
+40% of us went to a competitor if we landed on a site that was no good on mobile.

 Mobile Site Optimisation

-Some other things you can do is ensure your mobile site has click to call buttons for complex interactions.
+Some other thing you can do is ensure your mobile site has click-to-call buttons for complex interactions.
 Do you have a complex form or extensive research on your desktop site that could be handled by a call if someone was in that critical research stage on mobile?

 Make it easy to continue on another device.
-Perhaps by allow users to log in to your site with Facebook or Gmail.
+Perhaps by allowing users to log in to your site with Facebook or Gmail.
 People move between devices during the day.

-The best advice of the day was simply this.
+The best advice we can give to mobile marketers is this.
 “Be there, Be relevant, Be optimised.”
-40% turn to competitors after bad mobile experience.
-Ensure you do everything to make your customers as comfortable as possible when they are with you on a mobile.
+40% turn to competitors after a bad mobile experience.
+Ensure you do everything to make your customers as comfortable as possible when with you on mobile.